youmi-lausanne/git_bash_workshop-2021-01-14-21_empa_eawag/index.md

 'tools/check' as well.
 {% endcomment %}

-<h2 id="setup">Setup</h2>
+<h2 id="setup">Required - Setup</h2>

 <p>
-  To participate in a
-  {% if site.carpentry == "swc" %}
-  Software Carpentry
-  {% elsif site.carpentry == "dc" %}
-  Data Carpentry
-  {% elsif site.carpentry == "lc" %}
-  Library Carpentry
-  {% endif %}
-  workshop,
-  you will need access to the software described below.
-  In addition, you will need an up-to-date web browser.
+  To participate in this workshop, you will need an up-to-date web browser and three pieces of software installed (see below for instructions): <b>1.
+Bash, 2.
+Git, 3.
+A text editor</b>.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors